nickperrott/pulumi-snowflake/README.md

 ### Generic object provider framework

 The dynamic providers for each object type are build on top of some generic classes which make it straightforward to support new object types in the future.
-The `SnowflakeObjectProvider` class handles the `create`, `diff` and `delete` methods based on a few parameters which define the Snowflake object.
+The `Provider` class handles the `create`, `diff` and `delete` methods based on a few parameters which define the Snowflake object.
 In particular, there are two concrete subclasses which can be instantiated or overridden to create a new object provider:

 * `GloballyScopedObjectProvider` should be used for objects which live at the account level, such as `STORAGE INTEGRATION`.
 * `SchemaScopedObjectProvider` should be used for objects which live within a particular schema, such as `FILE FORMAT`.